Female reproductive system

 - Damage to surrounding organs

-There is a risk of injury to other pelvic and abdominal organs during vaginal hysterectomy, including the bladder, ureters or bowel.
-Severe endometriosis or scar tissue (pelvic adhesions) may force your surgeon to switch from a vaginal hysterectomy to abdominal hysterectomy during the surgery.
+Severe endometriosis or scar tissue (pelvic adhesions) might force your surgeon to switch from vaginal hysterectomy to laparoscopic or abdominal hysterectomy during the surgery.

 How you prepare

-It's normal to feel anxious about having a hysterectomy.
-Here's what you can do to prepare:
+As with any surgery, it’s normal to feel nervous about having a hysterectomy.
+Here’s what you can do to prepare:

-Discuss what type of anesthesia you'll have.
-You may prefer general anesthesia, which makes you unconscious during surgery, but regional anesthesia — also called spinal block or epidural block — may be an option.
+- Discuss anesthesia.
+You might prefer general anesthesia, which makes you unconscious during surgery, but regional anesthesia — also called spinal block or epidural block — might be an option.
+During a vaginal hysterectomy, regional anesthesia will block the feelings in the lower half of your body.
+With general anesthesia, you’ll be asleep.

 - Arrange for help.
 Although you’re likely to recover sooner after a vaginal hysterectomy than after an abdominal one, it still takes time.
 Ask someone to help you out at home for the first week or so.